usnistgov/5G-NR-LTE-Sidelink-Capacity-Estimator/README.md

 ### Script
-There's a convenience script to run the following commands, be sure virtual environment is activated.
+There's a convenience script to run the following commands, be sure the virtual environment is activated.
 ```shell
 ./compile_ui.sh
 ```